lzivan/CS411_Project/README.md

-# Best Rent: A Car Rental System
+# :car: Best Rent: A Car Rental System

 Best Rent is a car rental system built for Spring 2022 CS 411 B1 Project at Boston University.